-So that the voices of our community are heard by elected officials, the Commission will seek out opportunities to communicate directly with the Board of Supervisors and other elected officials.
-Giving our community opportunities to communicate directly, and Commissioners indirectly relaying their ideas, are both options.
-Getting familiar with legislative priorities at city, county, state and even national levels, learning how things get done in city and county governments, and identifying key players are likely activities.
-Potential questions might include which elected officials to target, what steps should be taken and in what order, how to use both private and public meetings effectively, and what community advocates to partner with and how.
-The expectation is to provide a legislative priorities report each month and by May 2021 to have made contacts with at least 6 elected officials.
+So that voices in underserved communities are heard by elected officials, the Commission will seek out opportunities to communicate directly with the Board of Supervisors and other elected officials in San Mateo County.
+Giving underserved community members opportunities to communicate directly with, and Commissioners communicating their concerns to, elected officials are both strategies to employ.
+Becoming familiar with legislative priorities at city and county levels, learning how things get done in city and county governments, and identifying key players are necessary activities in this project.
+Questions to answer include which elected officials to target, what steps should be taken and in what order, how to use both private and public meetings effectively, and what community advocates to partner with and how.
+The project leads will be expected to provide monthly reports on their activity to the Commission, and to otherwise keep the Commission updated on their activity in a timely manner.
 Project co-leads will be Monroe Labouisse and Paul Bocanegra.